COVID-19 testing in Cheshire - What you need to know

 Initially, priority testing was for people with symptoms to see if they have the virus, both to inform clinical diagnosis and help people get back to work.

-Most recently, however, in England the Government has expanded testing for Coronavirus (COVID-19) to include:
+The Government has since expanded testing for Coronavirus (COVID-19) to include:

 - Hospital patients suspected of having Covid-19

 - All those working on the frontline in health and social care (with or without symptoms)